Join Here | Log In

 TNF-alpha (tumor necrosis factor alpha) is one of the body’s primary inflammatory cytokines.
 Its production occurs by activated immune cells, such as macrophages, mast cells, B cells, and lymphocytes.
 It can also be produced in other cells, such as smooth muscle cells, in response to an injury.
 Adipose tissue (fat tissue) also secretes TNF-alpha.[ref][ref]

-When TNF-alpha elevates in depressed people, blocking TNF-alpha can ameliorate depressive symptoms.
+When TNF-alpha is elevated in depressed people, blocking TNF-alpha can ameliorate depressive symptoms.
 A 2008 genome-wide association study found that a TNF genetic variant increases the risk of depression.[ref]

 People with rheumatoid arthritis are often given drugs to decrease TNF-alpha.
-The anti-TNF drugs decrease the frequency of anxiety disorder and depression in people with RA.[ref]
+The anti-TNF drugs decrease the frequency of anxiety disorders and depression in people with RA.[ref]

 Researchers think that inflammation, specifically high TNF-alpha levels, impacts the HPA axis and elevates cortisol as well.
 HPA axis dysfunction is strongly linked to depression.